cakephp/phinx/CONTRIBUTING.md

 tool possible.
 Without the support of our 70+ contributors we wouldn't be where we are today!
 We encourage anyone to submit documentation enhancements and code.

-Issues, bugs and feature requests should be submitted using the Github issue tool: https://github.com/robmorgan/phinx/issues.
+Issues, feature requests and bugs should be submitted using the Github issue tool: https://github.com/robmorgan/phinx/issues.

 This document briefly outlines the requirements to contribute code to Phinx.

 ## Considerations

 Before you submit your pull request take a moment to answer the following questions.

-The more you can answer 'YES' to will increase the likelyhood of your PR being accepted!
+Answering '**YES**' to all questions will increase the likelyhood of your PR being accepted!

 * Have I implemented my feature for as many database adapters as possible?
 * Does my new feature improve Phinx's performance or keep it consistent?
 * Does my feature fit within the database migration space?
-* Is my code entirely my own and free from any commercial licensing?
+* Is the code entirely my own and free from any commercial licensing?
 * Am I happy to release my code under the MIT license?
 * Is my code formatted using the [PSR-2](https://github.com/php-fig/fig-standards/blob/master/accepted/PSR-2-coding-style-guide.md) coding standard?